jared-nishikawa/after-hours/classes/README.md

 # 17
 ```

-I remember spending sometime being annoyed that I needed to create an entire class for this, so I went poking around the internet and discovered a shortcut.
+I remember spending some time being annoyed that I needed to create an entire class for this, so I went poking around the internet and discovered a shortcut.
 The key to this shortcut is the observation that you *can't* set arbitrary attributes for objects like ints, lists, or strings... but you *can* set arbitrary atrtibutes for *functions*.

 Observe: